OTel-native synthetic intelligence

 Monitor your AI tools

 HTTP 200 doesn't mean your AI feature is working.
-Yorker's MCP check type is designed to validate what your Model Context Protocol servers actually return — tool availability, output correctness, and latency baselines.
+Yorker's MCP server check validates what your Model Context Protocol servers actually return: tool availability, output correctness, and latency baselines.

 Designed to be used by agents

 Full CLI with deploy, validate, test, and status commands.
 API-first design.
 YAML config that lives in your repo alongside your code.
-AI coding assistants speak fluent Yorker — create and manage monitors the same way they write infrastructure.
+Coding assistants speak fluent Yorker: they create and manage monitors the same way they write infrastructure.

 terminal